kevoree-modeling/framework/README.md

 ## Versions:

 The versioning strategy of KMF is lead by the version of the runtime.
+It means that the runtime version will have a version 4.<RUNTIME_VERSION>.<BUGFIX_VERSION>, like 4.26.4.
+According to that, all compatible addons with this runtime version will have a version 4.26.x according to corresponding addons version.

 ### 27.x